parstat/csweb-resources/README.md

 *You can add other swarm nodes using the token provided when the master node is initalized.*

-Clone the csweb-resources repository in the server (only docker-compose.yml file is really needed)
+Clone the csweb-resources repository in the server (only docker-compose.yml file is really needed if the csweb image is downloaded from docker-hub or some other private repository)
 ```
 $ git clone https://github.com/parstat/csweb-resources.git
 ```